-Not too long ago, small business offices primarily used email to communicate.
-But today, when just 15 percent of office emails are deemed useful, it seems there are often more efficient methods of communication.
+Not too long ago, small businesses primarily used email for office communication.
+But today, when just 15 percent of office emails are deemed useful, it seems there are often more efficient methods of office communication.
 Read on to discover the best workplace communication solutions.

-It might be seen as an old-fashioned communication method, but face-to-face conversation is still an important way to connect with colleagues and clients in any office environment.
+It might be seen as an old-fashioned communication method, but face-to-face conversation is still an important way to connect with colleagues and clients.
 It’s the method of choice for sharing any information with a strong emotional core, whether it’s good news or bad.

-Sixty-nine percent of surveyed workers say they share positive feedback face-to-face, while only slightly less at 63 percent say they give negative feedback this way.
-This isn’t surprising, as American psychology professor Albert Mehrabian insists the majority of a conversation’s meaning is imparted by facial expressions and body language, rather than the words themselves.
-Face-to-face conversation is uniquely the only communication method which combines all three important elements.
+Sixty-nine percent of surveyed workers say they share positive feedback face-to-face, while only slightly less, 63 percent, say they give negative feedback this way.
+This isn’t surprising.
+American psychology professor Albert Mehrabian insists the majority of a conversation’s meaning is imparted by facial expressions and body language, rather than the words themselves.
+Face-to-face conversation is uniquely the only office communication method which combines all three important elements.

 Face-to-face communication is also valuable when a significant amount of feedback is required.
 Problem solving and brainstorming is always best done face to face, as solutions can be found then and there.
 These processes which see co-workers and clients coming together also help create the bonds that make for stronger companies.